00K-kali/GestioneFile/README.md

-Overview
-This tool synchronizes two folders: a source folder and a destination folder.
-The synchronization process runs periodically, based on a user-defined delay.
-The tool monitors file modifications and creations within a specified time range, updating the destination folder accordingly.

-Objectives
-Synchronize two folders: a source and a destination.
-Periodically update the destination folder based on a user-defined delay.
-Check file modification and creation dates, and update the destination folder if they fall within the specified time range.
-Features
-Synchronization Mode: Users can choose to either update the destination folder or just display the changes in a list.
-Control Buttons: "Start" and "Stop" buttons manage the synchronization process.
-Folder Selection: Users can select source and destination paths from a pre-saved list, which can be updated via the program interface.
-Non-blocking Wait: The delay is broken into 5-second intervals, allowing the user to stop the cycle without waiting for the total delay.
-File Tracking: The program detects if a file has been modified or created within the time range.
-Logging: All operations are logged in a .csv file, viewable with Excel.
-If the log file does not exist, it is created with column headers.
-Initial Sync: The first synchronization copies all files from the source to the destination, regardless of the delay filter.
-Renamed File Handling: The program handles renamed files by comparing file names between the source and destination folders and removing files from the destination if they don't exist in the source.
-Local Database: A text file acts as a database for the list of files in the destination folder, reducing the load if the destination is not local.
-Known Issues and Resolutions
-Renamed Files: Previously, the program did not detect renamed files.
-This has been resolved by deleting the old file in the destination and copying the renamed file from the source.
-ProgressBar Functionality: Initially, the ProgressBar did not update correctly.
-This has been fixed to increment every 5 seconds and reset after each cycle.
-Restarting on "Start" Button Press: The program used to restart the synchronization cycle if "Start" was pressed while already running.
-This has been resolved by checking the "run" variable to detect if synchronization is currently active.
-Future Improvements
-Cloud Integration: Add the ability to sync files with cloud services (OneDrive, Google Drive, Dropbox).
-Incorporate API for authentication and file operations.
-Enhanced Interface: Incorporate a login page for cloud services within the app, supporting various authentication methods (Two-Factor, Authenticator App).
-Database-based Sync: Implement a local database system for storing the list of files in the destination folder to minimize server load.
-User Interface Enhancements: Set an initial window size and minimum dimensions for better readability.
-Settings Page: Add a settings page to configure paths, delay, copy function, delete function, and initial full sync option.
-Usage
-Main Screen
-Start/Stop: Control synchronization with "Start" and "Stop" buttons.
-Settings: Access the settings screen via the gear icon.
-Settings Screen
-Source Path: Select from pre-saved paths or add new ones.
-Destination Path: Enable/disable and select from pre-saved paths or add new ones.
-Delay: Set synchronization delay (days, hours, minutes, seconds).
-Additional Options: Enable/disable full initial sync and other settings.
-Save: Save settings and return to the main screen.
-Synchronization in Progress
-The program loads settings and begins the synchronization process.
-On first run, copies all files from the source to the destination if enabled.
-Subsequent synchronizations only copy files modified or created within the delay period.
-The ProgressBar updates every 5 seconds.
-The synchronization continues indefinitely until stopped by the user.
-Technical Details
-.NET MAUI Framework
-The program uses .NET MAUI for cross-platform development, ensuring consistent functionality across different operating systems with adaptive UI layouts.
-Main Components
-MainPage: Initial screen with control buttons.
-SettingsPage: Screen for configuring paths and delay.
-LogPage: View the log of operations.
-Data Models: Classes for handling file data and log entries.
-Sync Class: Core functionality for synchronization logic and file operations.
-Key Functions
-UpdatePathsPicker: Loads paths into pickers.
-UpdatePaths: Adds new paths and updates pickers.
-LoadSettings: Loads current settings into the interface.
-SyncCopia_DestPaths: Syncs the state of copy-related controls.
-Start: Initiates the synchronization cycle.
-Filter: Filters files based on modification and creation dates.
-FileList: Generates a list of files in a directory and its subdirectories.
-This tool ensures efficient and flexible folder synchronization, with robust handling of file changes and user-friendly controls for a seamless experience.
+# Folder Sync Program

+## Objectives

+- Synchronize two folders, one source and one destination.
+- Update the destination folder periodically after a user-defined delay.
+- Check the modification and creation dates of files to update the destination folder if they fall within the specified time range.

+## Features

+- Option to display changes in a list without actually updating the destination folder.
+- "Start" and "Stop" buttons to control the running state.
+- Source and destination paths selectable from a list saved in a .txt file, updatable via the interface.
+- Non-blocking wait for the interface, divided into 5-second segments.
+- Detection of files modified or created within the specified time range.
+- Logging operations in a .csv file viewable with Excel.
+- Automatic creation of the log file with column headers on the first run.
+- Synchronization of files regardless of creation date if manually inserted.
+- Management of renamed files by comparing file names in source and destination folders.
+- Use of a text file as a database to avoid read overload on the destination folder.

+## Known Issues and Solutions

+- **Detecting Renamed Files**: The program now deletes the file from the destination folder and recopies it from the source folder.
+- **Non-Functioning ProgressBar**: Fixed, now updates correctly after each partial wait.
+- **Restarting the Cycle on "Start" Button Press During Execution**: Fixed, checks the "run" variable status before starting a new cycle.

+## Possible Improvements

+- Upload files to cloud services (e.g., OneDrive, Google Drive, Dropbox).
+- Integration of a cloud service login page.
+- Implementation of a local database-based system to reduce server workload on cloud services.
+- Initial and minimum window sizes to ensure interface readability.
+- Addition of a settings page to configure settings before starting.

+## Operation

+The program is developed using the .NET MAUI framework to support cross-platform programming with unified C# code.
+Due to screen size differences across operating systems, platform-specific XAML files have been created while the C# code remains identical.

+### Main Screen

+In the main interface, you can:

+- Manage the system synchronization status using the "Start" and "Stop" buttons.
+- Access the settings screen by clicking on the gear icon.

+### Settings Screen

+Allows you to:

+- Set a source path.
+- Enable or disable copying to the destination folder.
+- Set a destination path.
+- Enable or disable copying all files on the first sync.
+- Set the delay for synchronization.

+### Running Main Screen

+When you click the "Start" button:

+- The program loads settings and starts synchronization.
+- On the first run, all files are copied from the source to the destination folder.
+- From the second synchronization onwards, only files modified or created within the specified time range are copied.

+### Log Screen

+Allows you to view the log of operations performed by the program.

+## Code Structure

+### Main Classes

+- **MainPage**: Main page class, contains functions for user interaction.
+- **Settings**: Settings screen class.
+- **Log**: Class for managing the log view window.
+- **ViewLog**: Class for detailed viewing of a selected log.
+- **FileData**: Class containing details of new files found in the source folder.
+- **LogData**: Class for creating templates for each row of the log page.
+- **Settings**: Class containing system synchronization settings.
+- **Sync**: Class containing attributes and methods for folder synchronization.

+### Synchronization

+The **Sync** class manages the synchronization cycle:

+- **Start()**: Main function that starts the synchronization cycle.
+- **Filter()**: Recursive function that filters files based on creation and modification dates.
+- **FileList()**: Function to create a list of files in the folders.

+## Execution

+1. **Program Start**: Configure initial settings via the settings screen.
+2. **Synchronization**: Press "Start" to begin the synchronization cycle.
+3. **Log Viewing**: Use the log screen to view operations performed.

+---

+We hope this documentation is helpful.
+For further questions or contributions, please feel free to contact us.

+Happy syncing!